alirezaahani/ubuntu-ir-pastebin-gui/README.md

-# Unoffcial gui for ubuntu pastebin
+# Unofficial gui for ubuntu pastebin
-A gui writed with qt and python3 for ubuntu.ir pastebin.
+A gui written with qt and python3 for ubuntu.ir pastebin.
 ## ScreenShot
 ![GUI](/screenshot/gui.png)
 ## Installation